segmentrouting/srv6-labs/vpp/README.md

 ### VPP Section
 Assumptions: Ubuntu 20.04 or 18.04
-These instructions will result in a VM that uses VPP as its gateway:
+These instructions will result in a VM that uses VPP as its gateway (think of VPP as a VNF sitting between Linux and the outside network):

 ```
 linux -- host-out/vpp-in -- VPP -- VM-NIC -- outside network